 You likely already know that the Super Bowl is one of the most-watched events in the world.
-Each year more than 110 million people in America — and millions more around the world — watch the championship game.
+Each year 100 million people in America — and millions more around the world — watch the NFL’s championship game.
 It’s become a must-see with seemingly as many people watching for the commercials or the halftime show as for the actual game itself.

 Catching the Big Game at Sea

 Still, this doesn’t mean you have to worry about watching the game.
 The ship receives its TV stations via satellite.
 Since it is cruising in international waters, it usually picks up the international versions of programs and stations.

 The Super Bowl is a massive event streamed via broadcast partners around the world.
 Even if the ship doesn’t receive the specific network from the United States, it won’t matter — it will have an international stream of the game coming in via satellite that is shown for passengers.

 Given the importance of the game to guests, every cruise line will have a place to watch the game live on the ship.

 Where You Can Watch the Super Bowl on the Ship

 Where you can watch the game on the ship will vary, depending on the cruise line.
 For major games like this one, the ship’s sports-themed bars will always have the channel up.
 Cruise lines will also play the game on the outdoor screen in the pool area.
 Pull up a chair, relax, and watch in comfort.

-You may or may not be able to watch the Super Bowl in your cabin.
+You will likely (though not always) be able to watch the Super Bowl in your cabin.
 This depends on what station the game is streamed to and if that channel is then routed to your cabin.
 So if you’re the sort of person who really like to focus on the game without the “party” atmosphere of watching with a ton of other people, then you might have to grin and bear it.
 Even so, the odds are good that the game will be in your room given its significance.